valentinesamuel/valentinesamuel/README.md

 ####  Front-End Enginner
 I am a self-taught front-end enginner looking for an opportunity to work in any firm in order to contribute to the work environment and deliver great results.

-Skills: HTML / CSS /  SASS / JavaScript / Typescript / Bootstrap / Angular / Git / Github / Command Line / Flutter
+Skills: HTML / CSS /  SASS / JavaScript / Typescript / Python / Bootstrap / Angular / React / Redux-toolkit / UI Design / Git / Github / Linux

-- 🌱 I’m currently learning React, Redux, Redux-Toolkit
+- 🌱 I’m currently learning NodeJs
-- 👯 I’m looking to collaborate on front-End Projects
+- 👯 I look forward to collaborating on front-end Projects
 - 📫 Reach me: valentinesamuel2580@gmail.com
 - ⚡ Fun fact: Any fool can use a computer.